unixpickle/graphalicious/docs/VisualStyle/ChunkView.md

 A *ChunkView* may emit the following events:

- * animationFrame(progress) - request a redraw because an animation is running.
-This includes a progress parameter which is a number between 0 (just started) and 1 (ending) which indicates how "done" the animation is.
+ * animationFrame(progress) - tell the *ContentView* the new progress of a running animation.
+The progress value will be between 0 (just started) and 1 (ending) which indicates how "done" the animation is.
 After a progress of 1 is reported, the *ChunkView* will emit *animationEnd*.
+This event only fires for animations involving data changes; it will not fire for internal animations such as tooltip fade-ins.
+The *ContentView* which receives this event should request a redraw from the root *Harmonizer*.
  * animationEnd() - an animation has ended.
- * redraw() - request a redraw for a superficial (not width-changing) reason.
-This is useful for responding to pointer events.
+This corresponds to a the last animationFrame event for a given animation.